-Mediation variables, innovation, are measured through six distinct categories using the definition from LSBS (LSBS, 2023): 1) Innovator, which equals one if the firm engaged in either product or process innovation in the last three years.
+Mediation variables, innovation, are measured through six distinct categories: 1) Innovator, which equals one if the firm engaged in either product or process innovation in the last three years.
 2) Product innovation assigned a value of one if the firm introduced any new or significantly improved goods or services over the past three years.
-3) Process innovation also assigned a value of one if the firm introduced production or supply processes during the same period.
+3) Process innovation also assigned a value of one if the firm introduced new or significantly improved production or supply processes during the same period.
 4) Radical innovators assigned a value of one if the firm undertook either radical product or process innovation within the past three years.
 5) Radical product innovation, set at one if the product innovation was new to the market.

 6) Radical process innovation, which is one if the process innovation was new to the market.